SeaFu/CASA-Calib/README.md

 # CASA-Calib (MATLAB Release)
 CASA-Calib: A Context-Aware Semantic Alignment Method for LiDAR-Camera Extrinsic Calibration for Vehicle Perception Systems

+> **Note:** This repository is currently being actively updated.
+> Components related to dataset construction, visualization tooling, and CASA-Calib modules
+> are under continuous refinement.
+Additional documentation and examples will be released soon.

 Author: Yuan-Ting Fu

 This repository provides the official MATLAB implementation of the core components used in the CASA-Calib paper, including: